5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/060D_Instant_Wake_Fix/i Common 060D Patch/README.md

 ## Description

-If a system immeditely wakes after trying to go to sleep, macOS probably has an issue with the way the `_PRW` method is used in the system's DSDT.
+If a system immeditely wakes after trying to enter sleep, macOS probably has an issue with the way the `_PRW` method is used in the system's DSDT.
 In order to fix this, a patch must be applied.
 PWR stands for Power Resources for Wake and defines the wakeup capability of a device.
 Its `Return` value consits of a packet with 2 or more bytes:

 - The 1st byte of the `_PRW` packet is either `0D` or `6D`.
 Therefore, such patches are called `0D/6D Patches`.
 - The 2nd byte of the `_PRW` packet is either `03` or `04`.
 Changing this byte to `0` completes the `0D/6D Patch`.